Frequently Asked Questions

 Q:What is your cancellation policy?

-If you need to cancel a day tour, please provide 24 hours’ notice.
-Otherwise, there will be a 50% charge incurred.
-In the case of a no-show, there’s a 100% charge.
-Camping trips and large private group events require 72 hours’ notice; otherwise there will be a charge of 50%; however, day-of cancellations for camping or large private groups incur a full charge.
+If you need to cancel a day tour, please provide 48 hours’ notice.
+Otherwise, there will be a 50% charge.
+However, in the case of a no-show or a same-day cancellation (i.e., you cancel the morning of your scheduled tour), there’s a 100% charge.
+Camping trips, seasonal wildflower tours, and private groups over 8 people require 72 hours’ notice or will incur a 50% charge.
+No-shows and day-of cancellations for those trips also incur a full charge.

 Q:What happens if there’s bad weather?